Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 ## Implementation

 Using the E-Mail campaign dataset, we have evaluated our implementations of the described models.
-We have implemented the trees from Rzepakowski et al. (2012) with multiple possible divergence measures and the described splitting criterions in R.
+We have implemented the trees from Rzepakowski et al. (2012) with multiple possible divergence measures and the described splitting criteria in R.
 We have also built a forest model with those trees as the subtrees.
 Unfortunately it did not result in a significant improvement.
 Therefore, we did not include them into our evaluation.
 For the causal forest we use the <a href="https://github.com/susanathey/causalTree" target="_blank">available implementation</a> from Athey et al. (2016).